Nederlander Theatre (Chicago): Notable productions

 The theater re-opened in 1998 with the Chicago premiere of the musical Ragtime.
 From June 2005 through January 2009, the theater housed a sit-down production of Wicked, making it the most popular stage production in Chicago history.
 Wicked exceeded expectations, according to producer David Stone: "To be honest, we thought it would run eighteen months, then we'd spend a year in Los Angeles and six months in San Francisco."

 The venue hosted the pre-Broadway run of The Addams Family, starring Nathan Lane and Bebe Neuwirth from November 13, 2009 through January 10, 2010, and a production of the 2009 Tony Award winner for Best Musical Billy Elliot starring Cesar Corrales as Billy from March 18 to November 28, 2010.
 The theatre also hosted the pre-Broadway runs of On Your Feet!
 June 2 through July 15, 2015 and SpongeBob SquarePants from June 7 to July 10, 2016.

 The Cher Show, a so-called "bio-musical" of Cher's life and music, opened June 12, 2018, for a five-week run before moving to New York's Neil Simon Theatre that fall.

 In March 2019, James L. Nederlander announced that a musical based on the songs of Britney Spears Once Upon a One More Time would premiere at the venue October 29 and run until December 1 when it would move to New York.
 In January, the Michael Jackson Estate and Columbia Live Stage had announced that MJ the Musical, a bio-musical of Michael Jackson would play during that period, but producers instead opted to premiere in New York.

 The theatre reopened November 2, 2021, with previews of the pre-Broadway musical Paradise Square with an official opening on November 17.
 The run concluded December 5 after generally favorable reviews.

+Harry Potter and the Cursed Child began its first North America tour at the theatre on September 10, 2024.
+Running until at least February 2025, the production condenses the original two-part play into one, lasting about two hours and 50 minutes.